iVishalr/Scene-Describer/README.md

 This will install all the node modules required to run the project.

 This project requires Lua to be preinstalled locally.
-To install Lua and its libraries, refer to the [Lua Installation](https://github.com/SummerProjectCODS/Scene-Describer/tree/master/Lua-Installation) folder.
+To install Lua and its libraries, refer to the [Lua Installation](https://github.com/iVishalr/Scene-Describer/tree/master/Lua-Installation) folder.
+Please make sure you have not skipped the above step.
+You must also download the model weights depending on the hardware you have in your system.

 If your do not have node installed, [click here](https://nodejs.org/en/download/).
 Please download the latest stable version of node.